AdaCore/training_material/courses/spark_for_ada_programmers/060_contracts.rst

 High-Level Assertion Examples
 -------------------------------

-* Pre- and postconditions specify obligations on subprogram caller and implementer
+* Preconditions and postconditions specify obligations on subprogram caller and implementer

    .. code:: Ada

       procedure Push (This : in out Stack; Value : Content) with Pre  => not Full (This),
          Post => not Empty (This) and Top (This) = Value;
       ...